From Clarity to Efficiency for Distributed Algorithms: Incrementalizing expensive synchronizations

-For aggregate queries converted from quantifications, algebraic properties of the aggregate operations are exploited to efficiently handle possible updates.
-In particular, each resulting aggregate query result can be obtained in \O{1} time and incrementally maintained in \O{1} time per update to the sets maintained and affected plus the time for evaluating the conditions in the aggregate query once per update.
-The total maintenance time at each element addition or deletion to a query parameter is at least a linear factor smaller than computing from scratch.
-Additionally, if aggregate operations \c{max} and \c{min} are used and there are only element additions, the space overhead is \O{1}.
-Note that if \c{max} and \c{min} are used naively when there are element deletions, there may be an unnecessary overhead of \O{n} space and \O{\log n} update time from using more sophisticated data structures to maintain the \c{max} or \c{min} under element deletion~\cite{wil84range,wil02jcss,Cor+09}.
+For aggregations converted from quantifications, algebraic properties of the aggregation operators are exploited to efficiently handle possible updates.
+In particular, each resulting aggregate query result can be obtained in \O{1} time and incrementally maintained in \O{1} time per update to the sets maintained and affected plus the time for evaluating the conditions in the aggregation once per update.
+The total maintenance time at each element addition or deletion to a query parameter is at least a linear factor smaller than computing the query result from scratch.
+Additionally, if aggregation operators \co{max} and \co{min} are used and there are only element additions, the space overhead is \O{1}.
+Note that if \co{max} and \co{min} are used naively when there are element deletions, there may be an unnecessary overhead of \O{n} space and \O{\log n} maintenance time per update from using more sophisticated data structures to maintain the \co{max} or \co{min} under element deletion~\cite{wil84range,wil02jcss,Cor+09}.

 Incremental computation improves time complexity only if the total time of repeated expensive queries is larger than that of repeated incremental maintenance.
-This is generally true for incrementalizing expensive synchronization conditions, for two reasons: (1) expensive queries in the synchronization conditions need to be evaluated repeatedly at each relevant update to the message history, until the condition becomes true, and (2) incremental maintenance at each such update is always at least a linear factor faster than computing from scratch.
+This is generally true for incrementalizing expensive synchronization conditions because (1) expensive queries in the synchronization conditions need to be evaluated repeatedly at each relevant update to the message history, until the condition becomes true, and (2) incremental maintenance at each such update is at least a linear factor faster for single message updates and no slower generally than computing from scratch.

 To allow the most efficient incremental computation under all given updates, our method transforms each top-level quantification as follows: \begin{itemize}

 \item For non-nested quantifications, if the conditions contain no order comparisons or there are deletions from the sets or sequences whose elements are compared, the rules in Table~\ref{tab-quant} are used.
 The space overhead is linear in the sizes of the sets maintained and being aggregated over.